themaplelab/swan/readme.md

 ## Getting Started

 First, you should consider that the final build may be as large as ~70GB.
+Also, please read Swift's [README](https://github.com/apple/swift/blob/master/README.md) for the latest dependencies (e.g. Xcode beta version).

 ### Release support
 Supported Swift (incl. dependencies) and WALA releases on SWAN's `master` branch.

 | OS | Swift Release Tag | WALA Release Tag* |
 | -----------|:-------:|:-----:|